Qucs/ADMS/README.md

 #### Compilation Using Autotools

-The `--enable-maintainer` makes sure the required files are generated (using Perl and LibXml).
+The `--enable-maintainer-mode` makes sure the required files are generated (using Perl and LibXml).

     sh bootstrap.sh
     ./configure --enable-maintainer-mode
     make install

-Autotools it recommended for creating release packages, the `adms-x.x.x.tar.gz` source code archive.
+Autotools it currently used for creating release packages, the `adms-x.x.x.tar.gz` source code archive.

     sh bootstrap.sh
     ./configure --enable-maintainer-mode